This is the second lesson in your Introduction to Ghost Hunting course. (The first lesson was Ghost Hunting Preparations.)

 How can you find haunted places?
 It may be easier than you think.
 Resources include ghost tours, friends, TV shows, websites, and local historical societies.

-Let’s start with the easiest one that’s sure to produce results: ghost tours.
+Let’s start with one that’s almost certain to produce results: ghost tours.

 Ghost tours and events are a great way to get started.